zbo14/zachh.me/blog/New(ish)-site.md

 <br>

-My first site, [zbo14.github.io](https://zbo14.github.io), is a [Jekyll](https://jekyllrb.com/) blog deployed via [GitHub pages](https://pages.github.com/).
+My first site, [zbo14.github.io](https://zbo14.github.io), is a [Jekyll](https://jekyllrb.com/) blog deployed on [GitHub pages](https://pages.github.com/).
 It was easy to set up and update, but it didn't look great on mobile and I didn't implement a responsive design from the outset.
 Also, I wasn't a huge fan of [Liquid](https://github.com/Shopify/liquid/wiki) and would've preferred to write code in the vein of a modern JS framework (e.g. React, Vue).

 <br>